Our programs

 Minga works in rural, indigenous communities in the buffer zone of the Pacaya Samaria National Reserve, an area of important bio-diversity that has been under increasing threat.
 Minga is helping to deepen local understanding and action to conserve local plant species, reconnect with indigenous languages and values, and increase food security while protecting the environment.
 Minga and local partners have:

-Developed radio programs on bio-cultural conservation themes;
+tick, complete, check-27406.jpg Developed radio programs on bio-cultural conservation themes.

 FICE TRAINING PROGRAMS IN LATIN AMERICA AND THE CARIBBEAN (LAC)